 A fiber laser costs $250K.
 A press brake runs $150K.
 And your steel supplier doesn't care about your draw schedule — they want payment on delivery.
 That's the reality of running a fab shop.
 You're fronting $100K-$200K in plate, tube, and angle before the first weld gets laid.
 Banks look at that and panic.
 Our 70+ lenders look at your POs, your production history, and your customer base.
 Big difference.

 Here's what I see every week — a fab shop lands a $600K structural package from a GC.
 Materials cost $180K.
 The GC pays on a draw schedule starting 45 days after delivery.
 The shop owner has two choices: turn down the job or find capital fast.
 That's where we come in.
-Equipment financing from 5% APR.
+Equipment financing with the equipment as collateral.
 Working capital in 24 hours.
 Invoice factoring that turns your net-60 receivables into same-day cash.
 One application.
 60 seconds.
-No hard credit pull.
+Soft-pull pre-qual.